BilalMern/react/5 Lets get hooked/README.md

    import {component} from "path";

 In path ./ means accessing file from same folder and when import something from same file ./ is necessary to write because if we dont write it then it is considered as a node module part.
 So by writing ./ we insure that it is local file not in node-modules.

+Suppose if we have to keep our data and the UI layer consistent or parelled to each other that is where react comes into the picture.